 - Blue Gender, in which giant bugs ravage the human population of Earth, forcing the humans into space.
 Admittedly, humans as a species are allowed to survive as small hunter gatherer tribes, but that still necessitates all modern civilization's knowledge and technology to be wiped out lest Gaia's Vengeance do an encore.

 - Although the canon information is so vague as to be useless, it can be inferred that this was the result of the fall of the Silver Millennium in the Back Story of Sailor Moon — humanity died out completely everywhere in the Solar System other than Earth, and on Earth the fall was so egregious that the Silver Millennium and its interplanetary civilization were both completely forgotten.
-Exactly when this happened is uncertain, although the "thousand years ago" figure frequently bandied about is both historically improbable and the invention of the North American dub.
+Exactly when this happened is uncertain, although the "thousand years ago" figure frequently bandied about is both historically improbable and the invention of the DiC North American dub.

 - Scrapped Princess has humanity defeated and imprisoned in a medieval tech level for 5000 years.
 The guardian AIs have a reset option of killing off 90% if the humans get troublesome.

-- Stellvia of the Universe back-story falls half-way between this and Class 1: 99% of humans dead, global civilization mostly wiped out, yet they get right back on their feet in less then two centuries, advancing from the Stone Age to space-faring civilization.
+- Stellvia of the Universe back-story falls half-way between this and Class 1: 99% of humans dead, global civilization mostly wiped out, yet they get right back on their feet in less then two centuries, advancing from the Stone Age to a space-faring civilization.
 That the near-Class 2 event (the electromagnetic radiation blast from the explosion of a nearby star) is a harbinger of a Class 4 event (the arrival of the much slower physical shockwave from the same explosion) helped ensure that The Apocalypse Brings Out the Best in People.
-Stellvia is one of the enormous space stations built to prevent that event.
+The eponymous Stellvia is one of five enormous space stations built to prevent that event.

 - Tengen Toppa Gurren Lagann begins centuries after a Class 2, with humanity confined to isolated and impoverished underground villages.
 The nature of the cataclysm, and the surprising reasons for it, are revealed as the show goes on.